dstockhouse/eaglesat-plugsin/documents/data_rates.md

 The next set of variables are related to how the information is stored and transmitted to the ground.
-It would be impractical to send the entire images to the ground, two 50MP images with 67 interesting points each would be impractical.
+It would be impractical to send the entire images to the ground, two 50MP images with only 67 interesting points each would be wasteful.
 Instead, there are two possibilities.

 #### Regions of Interest